 - Bangkok – the capital city!
 It’s big, it’s bustling, but also a bit tiring;

-- Chiang Mai – country’s cultural hub, known for its great food and as a digital nomad hub.
+- Chiang Mai – country’s cultural hub, known for its great food and coffee and as a digital nomad hub.

 - Pai – perfect for hippies and nature lovers.